hbolte/ionic-freelance/README.md

 ## Description

-Ionic-Freelance is a lightweight, open-source and easy to use PWA template for freelancer, developer or individual persons who want to share their business with the community and potential customers.
+Ionic-Freelance is a lightweight, open-source and easy to use Ionic PWA template for freelancer, developer or individual persons who want to share their business with the community and potential customers.

 ![Preview](./docs/img/preview.png)